Trier Cathedral: Treasury and relics

 The Seamless Robe of Jesus, the robe said to have been worn by Jesus shortly before his crucifixion, is the best-known relic of the cathedral.
 It is kept in an annex chapel and shown to the public infrequently, most recently in 2012.
 The skull of St. Helena, the mother of Emperor Constantine, is displayed in the east crypt of the cathedral.
 Her drinking cup is kept in the cathedral's treasury as well as the so-called Egbert Shrine.
 This is a decorated portable altar that contained the sole of a sandal of St. Andrew and other relics.
 Another reliquary from the same period contains a Holy Nail from the Cross of Jesus.
 Both objects are considered highlights of Ottonion goldsmithery.

 Cloisters

 The Gothic cloisters were built between 1245 and 1270.
 They connect the Cathedral and the Liebfrauenkirche.
 In the western section of the cloisters is a chapel where the cathedral's canons were buried.
 On the outside wall is a bell from 1682.
 Adjacent to the cloisters are several annex buildings.
 The so-called "Romanesque Room" was the former cathedral school.
 The "Gothic Room" was used for distributing bread to the poor.

+Bells

+The cathedral has 10 ringing bells in total hung only in the South Tower.
+All were cast in 1949 by the Otto bell foundry in Bremen-Hemelingen.
+The largest bell or bourdon is called "Christus & Helena" and it weighs 8 tons.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

+5 of the 10 bells work for the clock which play a unique clock chime, each stroke of the 4 bells in order represents a quarter-hour has past; Bell 8 strikes for the quarter-hour, Bell 6 strikes for the half-hour, Bell 7 strikes for the quarter to hour and finally Bell 4 strikes for the hour.
+After the melody is played, Bell 2 which is the 2nd bourdon chimes the hours.